 (c) a person who serves on a committee referred to in section 12(1).

-[Section 12A inserted by No. 6 of 2013 s.
+[Section 12A inserted: No. 6 of 2013 s.
 6.]

 13. Functions of Trust

 (1) Subject to this section, the functions of the Trust are to undertake the development, control and management of the reserve before and after the establishment thereon of a medical centre.